Your starting line

 Entertainment district

 When you want a break from all the shopping, wining and dining, there’s entertainment galore.
-The Underground City links to the Place des Arts and the Musée d’art contemporain de Montréal (temporarily at Place Ville-Marie, who is also very accessible via the Underground City).
+The Underground City links to the Place des Arts and the Musée d’art contemporain de Montréal (temporarily located in Place Ville Marie).
 There’s also a whole art network in the Underground City itself, thanks to the Art Souterrain festival.
 Check out the public art network maps on the Art Public Montréal website too; many are reachable via the Underground City.

 Stay wired